 But we also make these on the reg for meal prep without the bananas, so I wanted to share the batter recipe alone + all of my kids favorite mix-ins.
 For all of you, like my kids, who aren’t banana fans.

-Guys…it’s so easy to make your own gluten free pancakes from scratch without having to resort to a box mix (that might be yummy, but often contain a TON of extra sugar).
-The most important part is choosing the right flour.
-After trying many brands, I always go back to Bob’s Red Mill Gluten Free 1-1 Baking Flour for all my gluten-free baking needs!
+- Bob’s Red Mill Gluten Free 1-1 Baking Flour – I always go back to Bob’s Red Mill Gluten Free 1-1 Baking Flour for all my gluten-free baking needs!
 It’s the perfect flour to sub in all your cakes, cookies, and quick breads and it’s made in a dedicated gluten free facility.

 - vanilla extract